ThePoShWolf/Modrify/PSMutagen.Skyrim/docs/Get-SkyrimWinningContextOverrides.md

 ```

 ## DESCRIPTION
 Returns an array of winning overrides contexts for the specified type for your entire load order.
-This is actually a very fast cmdlet.
+This is actually quite fast.

 ## EXAMPLES